yk-tuturu/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a child record

-1. Deleting a person while all persons are being shown
+1. Deleting a child record while all child records are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all child records using the `list` command.
+Multiple child records in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First child record is deleted from the list.
+Details of the deleted child record shown in the status message.

    1. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No child record is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_
+### Editing a child record

+1. Editing a child record while all child records are being shown

+    1. Prerequisites: List all child records using the `list` command.
+Multiple child records in the list.

+    1. Test case: `edit 1 p/12345678 a/123 Road`<br>
+       Expected: First child record's phone number and address are updated.
+Details of the updated record are shown in the status message.

+    1. Test case: `edit 0`<br>
+       Expected: No record is updated.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

 ### Saving data